gillesboisson/blender-probes-export/readme.md

-# Blender probes export
+# Blender GI Bake

-Blender probes is blender plugin allowing to precompute reflectance, indirect luminance from blender and export data for use in external engine.
-It is based on blender probes object (radiance cubemap and irradiance grid) which has been design for blender eevee internal engine but not allowing baked data export.

-Probe export is done in 2 phases
-- Rendering : use Blender cycle engine tu render probes
-- Packing  : use Blender opengl API to compute irradiance and reflectance and pack data in texture sheet
+GI Bake is blender a plugin which precompute scene global illumination and export data as texture and json file.
+This includes :
+- multi roughness level radiance cubemaps based on blender eevee cubemap probes
+- irradiance cubemaps based on blender eevee irradiance probes
+- baked material lightmap based on blender bake system

-All Mesh Objects are by default rendered the first phase but can be ignored (eg. Dynamic object) using a custom rendered option in object probe export (TODO: integrate a switch in object structure panel if possible)
+**TBD**: All Mesh Objects are by default rendered the first phase but can be ignored (eg. Dynamic object) using a custom rendered option in object probe export (TODO: integrate a switch in object structure panel if possible)

-### Integration example
+## Integration example

 A three js demo app is available here [https://three-probes.dotify.eu/](https://three-probes.dotify.eu/) and source code is available [here](https://github.com/gillesboisson/threejs-probes-test).
 It support only debugging and probes interpolation, its final goal as three extension is to support baked scene rendering (probes, baked objects, dynamic objects).

 ![threejs-probes-test](./doc/images/screen-2023-10-27.png)

+## Probes

+Probes export is done in 2 phases
+- Rendering : use Blender cycle engine tu render probes
+- Packing  : use Blender opengl API to compute irradiance and reflectance and pack data in texture sheet

 ### Rendering

 Rendering phase Use blender cycle renderer to render scene static object in reflectance cubemaps and panomic equi rectangle for each Irradiance Grid cell, final result is a png (HDR not supported yet) images for each probe

 #### Visibility